Files

 3. Count the Buildings

-Use the GeometryCoercer to set the Geometry Type to ‘fme_composite_surface’.
-A Mesh geometry consists of a single surface, and will not meet our needs, as we have separate textures for our roofs and walls.
-We can use the GeometryCoercer to convert our buildings into MultiSurface geometries, which consist of several faces aggregated into a single feature.
+The buildings are currently stored as a single mesh surface, and will not meet our needs, as we want to apply separate textures for roofs and walls.
+We can use the GeometryCoercer to convert buildings into MultiSurface geometries, which consist of several faces aggregated into a single feature.

 5. Deaggregate the MultiSurfaces

-Now that the buildings are comprised of multiple faces, we can deaggreate the MutliSurfaces with the Deaggregator into individual features and set different appearances for different parts of the building.
+Now that the buildings are comprised of multiple faces, we can disaggregate the MutliSurfaces with the Deaggregator into individual features and set different appearances for different parts of the building.

 This step is important for the next step so that we can filter features through the Planar port in the PlanarityFilter.
 For a feature to be planar, a geometry must have all its points situated on the same plane, so we need to split composites and explode instances to create these planes.